Why data and analytics are your secret weapon for exceptional customer experiences

 Sentiment data points may include:

-- Customer Satisfaction Index (CSI).
-CSI measures your customers’ overall satisfaction with your product, service, or experience.
+• Customer Satisfaction Index (CSI).
+CSI measures customers’ satisfaction with your product, service, or experience.
 This metric lets you know how well you’re meeting customer expectations and find areas for improvement.

-- Customer Effort Score (CES).
-CES is typically measured by asking customers questions about their difficulty level in resolving an issue.
+• Customer Effort Score (CES).
+CES is typically measured by asking customers about their difficulty level in resolving an issue.
 The lower the score, the easier it is to interact with your brand.

-Loyalty data points provide a measure of how long your customers stick around, whether they come back to your brand again and again, and how likely they are to recommend your organization to their friends and families.
-Loyalty data goes beyond the one-time experience to assess your long-term relationships with your customers.
+Loyalty data points measure of how long your customers stick around, whether they come back to your brand again and again, and how likely they are to recommend your organization to their friends and families.
+Loyalty data goes beyond the one-time experience to assess your long-term customer relationships.

 Key loyalty data points are:

-- Customer Retention Rates.
-This is a big one because as we all know, it’s typically less expensive to retain existing customers than it is to acquire new customers.
+• Customer Retention Rates.
+This is a big one because as we all know, it’s typically less expensive to retain existing customers than to acquire new ones.

 Now what?
-Now that you know the best data points to collect and continuously measure, how use that data to create more efficient, frictionless, and personalized customer experiences?
-You put that data into action.
+Now that you know the best data points to collect and continuously measure, how can you use that data to create more efficient, frictionless, and personalized customer experiences?
+Simply put data into action.
 Here’s how:

 2. Data unification.
 Adopting a customer data platform that unifies all your customer data into a single location enables you to churn out a singular record for each customer, which in turn allows your agents and technology to view each customer holistically.
-This means that, even when a customer engages with two different agents or channels about the same issue, there’s no gap in understanding – they’re able to pick up where they left off.
+This means that, even when a customer engages with two different agents or channels about the same issue, there’s no gap in understanding — they can pick up where they left off.

 3. Informed technology investments.
 By leveraging data, you can easily identify what improvements could be made to your data collection and analysis process and your overall customer experience, which leads to a better sense of where to invest your resources.

 4. Personalization.
-With better data and analytics, you’ll be able to establish a more well-rounded picture of customers’ wants and needs, which will enable you to deliver hyper-targeted messages and offers that take personalization far beyond addressing your customer by name.
+With better data and analytics, you can establish a more well-rounded picture of customers’ wants and needs, enabling you to deliver hyper-targeted messages and offers that take personalization far beyond addressing your customers by name.

 5. Data reporting.
-Great data reporting makes data clear, accessible, understandable, and shareable to every member of your business.
+Great data reporting makes data clear, accessible, understandable, and shareable to every staff member.
 And the easier the data is to review, the more actionable insights can be gleaned from it.

 The ability to make informed, data-driven decisions is an essential part of business success, and customer experience is no exception.
-The better your data and analytics, the deeper your understanding of your customers, and therefore the higher the quality of the experiences you’re able to deliver.
+The better your data and analytics, the deeper your understanding of your customers, and the higher the quality experiences you can deliver.